-- Seasonal Variability and Flowline Dynamics: One of the dataset 's unique strengths is its capacity to elucidate the The 290 dataset contributes to ongoing efforts to understand seasonal variability and flowline interactions within the eatchment.
-Previous studies may lack the temporal granularity needed to capture these nuances adequately.
-By demonstrating how the dominance of flowlines changes with catchments, adding to the work of previous studies that have monitored these dynamics.
-While high-spatiotemporal-resolution datasets exist, this dataset provides complementary observations that may help identify shifts in flowline dominance under varying hydrological conditions, the dataset offers insights 295 into hydrological dynamics that were previously underexplored in the literature.
+- Seasonal Variability and Flowline Dynamics: The dataset contributes to ongoing efforts to understand seasonal variability and flowline interactions within catchments, adding to the work of previous studies that have monitored these dynamics.
+While high-spatiotemporal-resolution datasets exist, this dataset provides complementary observations that may help identify shifts in flowline dominance under varying hydrological conditions.
 Its focus on capturing redox zone development across different spatial and temporal scales offers an additional perspective on groundwater flow and chemistry in forested catchments.
 In Figure 7, boreholes GW3, GW7, GW9, GW10, and GW12 are grouped together as representing shallow flowlines.
-The shaded area in the graphs reflects the median trend of field parameters (indicated by 300 the dashed grey line), along with the 95% confidence interval derived from these five boreholes (depicted as a shaded grey area).
+The shaded area in the graphs reflects the median trend of field parameters (indicated by the dashed grey line), along with the 95% confidence interval derived from these five boreholes (depicted as a shaded grey area).
 On the other hand, the black line represents the deep flowline (GW11).
 The behaviour of both GW5 and GW2 is also depicted individually.
-It 's is evident that the dominance of one flowline over the other changes depending on the hydrological state of the system.
+It is evident that the dominance of one flowline over the other changes depending on the hydrological state of the system.
 Lastly, the behaviour of GW1 is also presented.
-It 's-is apparent that this borehole is primarily influenced by chemical processes related to the consumption of dissolved oxygen and subsequent changes in redox conditions.
-305 - Practical Implications: Our findings on the relationship between stream chemistry and subsurface water chemistry have practical implications.
-They suggest It suggests that stream chemistry can serve as a valuable proxy for assessing and monitoring subsurface water chemistry.
-This bridges a gap in the current state of the art state-of-the-art by highlighting the potential utility of readily available stream chemistry data for inferring subsurface conditions.
+It is apparent that this borehole is primarily influenced by chemical processes related to the consumption of dissolved oxygen and subsequent changes in redox conditions. - Practical Implications: Our findings on the relationship between stream chemistry and subsurface water chemistry have practical implications.
+It suggests that stream chemistry can serve as a valuable proxy for assessing and monitoring subsurface water chemistry.
+This bridges a gap in the current state-of-the-art by highlighting the potential utility of readily available stream chemistry data for inferring subsurface conditions.
 To illustrate the respective influences of the shallow and deep flowlines on the temporal trend in the stream water at the outlet (labelled SW1 in Figure 1), a graph has been provided in Figure 6, where these influences are depicted in blue.
-This visual representation helps clarify how different flowlines contribute to changes in stream water chemistry the chemistry of stream water over time.

-Limitations and Future Work: Although this high-frequency campaign spanned only one year, we captured two contrasting hydrological extremes: an exceptionally wet period and a severe drought, therefore covering a broad segment of the typical flow range of the catchment.
+This visual representation helps clarify how different flowlines contribute to changes in the chemistry of stream water over time. - Limitations and Future Work: Although this high-frequency campaign spanned only one year, we captured two contrasting hydrological extremes: an exceptionally wet period and a severe drought, therefore covering a broad segment of the typical flow range of the catchment.
 However, these data cannot fully represent all possible interannual variability.
 To mitigate this limitation, we placed the one-year record in the context of our longer 10-year bi-weekly monitoring programme.
 This complementary dataset broadens the temporal scope and will enable future analyses to assess how often similar hydro-biogeochemical conditions recur and to detect potential shifts under changing climatic drivers.